 7. Why did you pick Steven Holl as the architect?

 Steven Holl has significant experience of designing buildings that can live alongside other buildings, always ensuring the new building complements those around it.

 Building design is hugely important to us at Maggie’s as there is evidence that an uplifting environment can reduce stress and anxiety.
 Steven Holl has designed the Centre to this brief and with these principles at its core.

 8. What will happen to the Great Hall now plans are going ahead?

 The Barts Health NHS Trust is planning the renovation of the Great Hall and have commissioned one of the country’s leading conservation architects, Donald Insall Associates, to develop a scheme that will secure its future and bring access and welfare facilities up to modern standards in the North Wing.

 9. Now planning has been approved, when will the Centre open?

-We estimate the build will take a year to complete and we hope to start construction as soon as possible with the aim to open our Centre before the end of 2015.
+The aim is to open our Centre before the end of 2017.
 We anticipate the Centre will receive over 20,000 visits per year once opened.